sslover/designing-for-data-personalization/week10/AmazonS3-expressjs-setup-guide.md

 	var multipart = require('connect-multiparty');
 	var multipartMiddleware = multipart();

 10) Now, let's update our form (html) to be able to accept and post files.
+The full form HTML is available [here](https://github.com/sslover/class-example-itp-directory/blob/master/views/add-with-image.html) and you can find a demo [here](https://itp-directory.herokuapp.com/add-person-with-image)

 We need to make the following additions to our form:

 In the opening form tag, add enctype="multipart/form-data"

 	<form method="post" action="/your/route/path" id="myForm" enctype="multipart/form-data">

-Now, create a file input:
+Now, create a file input (notice the type below):

 	<input type="file" name="image" id="image" value="Select a Photo">

-The full form HTML is available [here](https://github.com/sslover/class-example-itp-directory/blob/master/views/add.html)

 11) Now, we need to add the code on our server's side to be able to 1. accept the file, 2. save it to AWS S3, and 3. save the s3 location of the file to our database.

 We will do this in the route /api/create/image

+See [this file](https://github.com/sslover/class-example-itp-directory/blob/master/routes/index.js) to find the below code:

 	router.post('/api/create/image', multipartMiddleware, function(req,res){